 I first met Janice Sitton during my tour of the San Francisco recycling center and transfer station, aka The Dump.
 Janice was one of the attendees, but she also seemed to know an awful lot about recycling and garbage already.
 She explained to me that she was a member of the Northern California Recycling Association and, like Doug Farquhar of Renovos, she had started her own consulting business, Good Green Graces, helping businesses and events become “green.”

 A month after that tour, Janice arranged another tour, this time of the Jepson Prairie compost facility in Vacaville, California, and invited me along.
 I was happy to trudge with her, as well as a couple of employees from San Francisco Department of Environment, through the muck and mud to learn how the waste that’s discarded into the green bins in San Francisco is transformed into compost material for home gardens as well as commercial operations like local vineyards.
-We both took pictures, but Janice also took copious notes and wrote up an excellent description of the tour.
-I encourage you to visit her blog to learn more about how a commercial compost facility actually works.

 I’m always interested in idealistic people who are making a living doing what they love, so I asked Janice to share how she got started in environmental consulting work.
 She told me that she first got involved with the green movement in Asheville, NC while working for a green event production company called Seven-Star, Inc., which handles the operations and booth sales for large events like Green Festivals and the Green Business Conference.
 She says that working for this company

 opened up a whole new world for me.
 Although I had recycled since my college days, I had no idea there was a green movement, or what being sustainable meant.
 I learned quickly, and soon started incorporating sustainable practices into my own life.